retsullivan/retsullivan.github.io/_posts/2019-09-17-Fantastic-Boolean-Operators and Where to Find Them.md

 ---
 layout: post
-title: Fantastic Boolean Beasts
+title: Fantastic Boolean Operators and Where to Find Them
 ---

-## Fantastic Boolean Operators and Where to Find Them
 By Rachel "Scamander" Sullivan

 ## Boolean Logic